 The moment you know it’s mold, you need to take immediate action and opt for mold remediation before the growth spreads.

 By the time you realize that there is mold in your attic, the growth may be significant.
+This is often because people neglect to inspect their attic for signs of mold, or at all.

 When you make that call, simply describe the problem and the severity.
+Be sure to be as specific as possible so you can get an accurate quote.

 The quote for services should be free and you will have the opportunity to ask questions.